Skip to content

 VirtualBox

-Latest release of GNS3 support the use of virtualbox guest: The guest speed with virtualbox is a lot's better than with Qemu.
+The latest release of GNS3 supports VirtualBox guests; guest speed with VirtualBox is much better than with Qemu.

-Using a serial image will permit to prevent keyboard mapping problem: We will connect to the console with a virtual serial port and Putty.
+Using a serial image prevents keyboard mapping issues; we connect to the console with a virtual serial port and PuTTY.

 C:\Users\Olivier>cd %VBOX_INSTALL_PATH%